bootsareme/3D-Geometric-Shapes-Calculator/README.md

 <h1>Download</h1>

 Because this project uses underlying libraries, cloning this repository will result in error.
 Use the download link provided to download the raw ZIP file for this application.
 EXTRACT the zip file and start using the application by running *.exe file.
-If your computer blocks the download, please disable your antivirus software or browser blocks.
-Click the link below to start downloading.

 <div>
 <br>
   <strong>↓ ↓ ↓</strong>
   <br>
-<a class="button" href="http://web.vjzcorp.repl.co/assets/color-palette-final_v1.0release.zip" data-color-scheme="no-preference: light; light: dark; dark: dark;" data-icon="octicon-download" aria-label="Download VJZ-Corp/Qt-Color-Palette-Widget on GitHub">Download</a> <br>
+<a class="button" href="https://github.com/VJZ-Corp/3D-Geometric-Shapes-Calculator/files/5360358/3d-geo-calc-release_finalv1.2.5.zip" data-color-scheme="no-preference: light; light: dark; dark: dark;" data-icon="octicon-download" aria-label="Download VJZ-Corp/Qt-Color-Palette-Widget on GitHub">Download</a> <br>
   <strong>↑ ↑ ↑</strong>
 <div>
 <br>